-- We need to know some information about what we are testing. - From the requirement specification, identify the following: - Preconditions conditions that must be satisfied before test execution. - Postconditions the result of executing this feature. - Variables input, output, and intermediate values that the system operates on. - Operations calculations performed using the variables. - Definitions other facts offered by the specification.
+- We need information about what we are testing. - From the requirement specification, identify: - Preconditions conditions that must be satisfied before test execution. - Postconditions the result of executing this feature. - Variables input, output, and intermediate values that the system operates on. - Operations calculations performed using the variables. - Definitions other facts offered by the specification.